-This course provides students with an experience in a human service agency through 120 hours of volunteer service.
+These courses provide students with an experience in a human service agency through 120 hours of volunteer service.
 Students meet regularly to share information about their respective placements.
-Prerequisite or co-requisite: SW 340; can be taken with SW 365.
+For 350, prerequisite or co-requisite: SW 340; can be taken with SW 365; For 351, prerequisite 350.
 P/NC only.

-375 - Social Work Practicum Preparation-1 S.H.
-Quarter Course: 458.
+400 - Social Work Practicum Preparation-1 S.H.

 The focus of this class is to facilitate the student's preparation for the practicum experience.
-It includes the selection of a site and the development of both the learning contract and the research project.
-Prerequisite: To be taken concurrently with either SW 365 or SW 385.
+It includes the selection of a site and the development of both a sample learning contract and a sample research proposal.
+Prerequisite: To be taken concurrently with SW 415.
 P/NC only.

-475 - Practicum- 12 S.H.
+475 - Social Work Senior Practicum- 12 S.H.